MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbOnline/accessibility-and-regulatory/end-of-integration-with-3rd-party-providers.md

 - The conference IDs of each meeting will be dynamic, meaning that each meeting will have its own dedicated conference ID.
 Dynamic conference IDs provide enhanced security and an improved experience for back-to-back meetings.

+- All usage of the service is subject to the Audio Conferencing services use terms.

 Migrating to Microsoft Audio Conferencing is simple, and it can be done in just a couple of steps after acquiring the licenses for the service.
 To learn about how to migrate to Microsoft Audio Conferencing, see:

 - [Try or purchase Audio Conferencing in Office 365](../audio-conferencing-in-office-365/try-or-purchase-audio-conferencing-in-office-365.md)

 **Summary:**

-- Organizations that migrate to Microsoft Audio Conferencing before April 1, 2019, won’t see any impact to their service during or after that date.
+- Organizations that migrate to Microsoft Audio Conferencing and complete their migration before April 1st, 2019, won’t see any impact to their service during or after that date.

 - To learn more about migrating to Microsoft Audio Conferencing, see [Try or purchase Audio Conferencing in Office 365](../audio-conferencing-in-office-365/try-or-purchase-audio-conferencing-in-office-365.md).

 ### Path #2: Continue to separately use a third-party audio conferencing provider

-Organizations that decide to continue using a third-party ACP on and after April 1, 2019, will experience service impact because the third-party ACP dial-in information will no longer be able to be used to join the audio portion of a Skype for Business meeting.
+Organizations that decide to continue using a third-party ACP on and after April 1st, 2019, will experience service impact because the third-party ACP dial-in information will no longer be able to be used to join the audio portion of a Skype for Business meeting.

 To prevent the fragmentation of audio in Skype for Business meetings by having some participants joining via VoIP and other via the third-party ACP, it’s recommended for these organizations to disable using VoIP on their users’ meetings.
 This way, all participants will need to join the audio portion of a meeting using the third-party ACP and all other workloads of the meeting (such as chat or screen sharing) can continue to be supported over Skype for Business.

 - To disable VoIP from all meetings of a given organizer, set the AllowIPAudio parameter of his or her Conferencing Policy to false via the Set-CsConferencingPolicy cmdlet.
 For additional information, see [Set-CsConferencingPolicy](https://docs.microsoft.com/en-us/powershell/module/skype/set-csconferencingpolicy?view=skype-ps).

-In terms of scheduling, and as of April 1, 2019, the dial-in information of a third-party ACP will no longer be automatically included in Skype for Business meeting invites.
+In terms of scheduling, and as of April 1st, 2019, the dial-in information of a third-party ACP will no longer be automatically included in Skype for Business meeting invites.
 Users will need to manually add the dial-in information on their Skype for Business meeting invites if they wish to continue including this information as part of their meetings.

-Please note that on April 1, 2019, the existing meetings of users will not be automatically rescheduled to remove any third-party ACP dial-in information.
-Organizations who decide to keep VoIP enabled for the meetings of their users should consider disabling the integration of third-party ACP for their users and reschedule their meetings using the meeting migration service to remove the third-party audio conferencing dial-in information from their existing meetings and prevent the fragmentation of audio on already-scheduled meetings.
+Please note that on April 1st, 2019, the existing meetings of users will not be automatically rescheduled to remove any third-party ACP dial-in information.
+Organizations that decide to keep VoIP enabled for the meetings of their users should consider disabling the integration of third-party ACP for their users and reschedule their meetings using the meeting migration service to remove the third-party audio conferencing dial-in information from their existing meetings and prevent the fragmentation of audio on already-scheduled meetings.

 - To disable the integration of third-party audio conferencing for a given organizer, use the Remove-CsUserAcp cmdlet.
 For additional information, see [Remove-CsUserAcp](https://docs.microsoft.com/en-us/powershell/module/skype/remove-csuseracp?view=skype-ps).